-Twister2 streaming engine provides state-of-the-art performance for streaming machine learning algorithms.
-Processing large amounts of data with low latency is critical to streaming frameworks.
-This paper presented two important machine learning algorithms and showcased their performance.
-Twister2 outperformed Apache Storm and Apache Flink in all the scenarios considered for both algorithms.
-With Apache Spark streaming engine, we were only able to design a streaming model based on time.
+Twister2 streaming engine provides a state of the art streaming performance for streaming machine learning algorithms.
+The idea of processing a high throughput data with less time is one of the key features expected in a stream processing system.
+Here we showcase how this is evident with two of the major machine learning algorithms.
+In both algorithms with tumbling and sliding window settings, both Twister2 models outperform Apache Storm and Apache Flink.
+With Apache Spark streaming engine, we were only able to design a streaming model based on time notion.
 This was not the area of focus in our research.
 A time-based windowing makes it much harder to run a stress test on the streaming engine.
-In addition, we observed the importance of windowing functions availability in Apache Storm, Flink and Twister2 for implementing advanced algorithms in the streaming setting.
+Besides, we observed the importance of windowing functions available in Apache Storm, Flink and Twister2 for implementing advanced algorithms in the streaming setting.
 In Apache Spark streaming, we were not able to use the notion of a windowing function.
-When it comes to doing an iterative computation, the notion of a window-function is highly essential, although Apache Spark provides a solution for this based on the SQL engine.
+When it comes to do an iterative computation the notion of a window-function is highly essential.
+All though Apache Spark provides a solution for this based on the SQL engine.
 The structured streaming with Apache Spark SQL provides a possible avenue to develop such applications.
-This involves channeling the capabilities in the SQL engine which can add an overhead to the application.
-In this research, we paid more attention to the very basic components in a stream engine itself and evaluated the performance for different experiment settings.
+This involves channelling the capabilities in the SQL engine and this can add an overhead to the application.
+In this research, we paid more attention to the very basic components in a stream engine itself and evaluate the performance for different experiment settings.